GfSE/SAF-Specification/viewpoints/Operational-Story-Viewpoint.md

 ## Concern
 * What are the operational scenarios (operational stories) relevant to the system?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
-## Presentation
-A use case diagram featuring model elements representing Operational Stories, and Operational Performers involved in the mission.
-Note: Illustrations (drawings, sketches, etc.), and/or descriptions in free text may provide a comprehensive understanding of the operational background.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * [SAF_OperationalPerformer](../stereotypes.md#SAF_OperationalPerformer)